The Jive Five: Career

 The group formed in Brooklyn, New York, in 1954 as "The Genies", with Eugene Pitt, Jerome Hanna, Richard Harris, Thurmond Prophet (also known as Billy Prophet), and Norman Johnson.
-The group, by then renamed "The Jive Five", found chart success in 1961 with "My True Story" on Beltone Records, which reached No. 3 on the Billboard Hot 100 and topped the Hot R&B Singles chart for three weeks.
+The group, by then renamed "The Jive Five", found chart success in 1961 with "My True Story" on Bel-Tone Records, which reached No. 3 on the Billboard Hot 100 and topped the Hot R&B Singles chart for three weeks.

 The group reorganized following the death of Hanna in 1962, with Pitt, Johnson, Hanna's replacement Andre Coles, Casey Spencer, and Beatrice Best.
-They recorded "What Time is It", "Never, Never", and "These Golden Rings" for Beltone, before switching to United Artists Records, where they had a hit with "I'm a Happy Man".
-In 1970 the group moved to Decca Records and recorded as "The Jyve Fyve", with Pitt, Spencer, Richard Fisher, and Richard Harris's brother Webster.
+They recorded "What Time is It", "Never, Never", and "These Golden Rings" for Bel-Tone, before switching to United Artists Records, where they had a hit with "I'm a Happy Man".
+In 1970, the group moved to Decca Records and recorded as "The Jyve Fyve", with Pitt, Spencer, Richard Fisher, and Richard Harris's brother Webster.
 They had a minor hit with this name, "I Want You to Be My Baby", on Decca.

 The group was constantly active on the oldies circuit.
-In 1983 Eugene hired his brothers, Frank and Herbert Pitt, and in 1985 Casey Spenser rejoined the touring act.
+In 1983, Eugene hired his brothers, Frank and Herbert Pitt, and in 1985 Casey Spencer rejoined the touring act.
 They performed along with Beatrice Best.
-In the 90s Maurice Unthank performed as keyboard player.
+In the '90s, Maurice Unthank performed as keyboard player.

-In 1984, Eugene and The Jive Five were introduced to New York cable TV branding consultants Fred Seibert and Alan Goodman (and their company Fred/Alan, Inc.) by their latest producer, Ambient Sound's Marty Pekar.
-Together with Fred/Alan producer Tom Pomposello they embarked on an almost ten-year relationship, creating and singing the a cappella signature sound of the American kids' television network Nickelodeon, one of the first popular "network" specialized cable television channels.
-They used the group to write and record some of the station's advertising jingles Pomposello later recruited The Jive Five to work on HBO Family's network branding in 1999.
+In 1984, Eugene and the Jive Five were introduced to New York cable TV branding consultants Fred Seibert and Alan Goodman (and their company Fred/Alan Inc.) by their latest producer, Ambient Sound's Marty Pekar.
+Together with Fred/Alan producer Tom Pomposello, they embarked on an almost ten-year relationship, creating and singing the a cappella signature sound of the American kids' television network Nickelodeon, one of the first popular "network" specialized cable television channels.
+They used the group to write and record some of the station's advertising jingles Pomposello later recruited the Jive Five to work on HBO Family's network branding in 1999.

 The group performed on the PBS special Doo Wop 50.
 The line-up was Pitt, Spencer, Richard Harris, Best, and a fifth member.
-Between 2000 and 2006, the line-up was led by Pitt on lead vocals, Bea Best, Art Loria (formerly of The Belmonts and Earls), Danny Loria and Harold Gilly.
-Maurice Unthank took over as band leader.
+Between 2000 and 2006, the line-up was led by Pitt on lead vocals, Beatrice Best, Artie Loria (formerly of The Belmonts and Earls), Danny Loria and Harold Gilly.
+Maurice Unthank took over as bandleader.
 The group released a single in 2016 entitled "It's Christmas", written by Pitt and the Lorias.
-It was credited to 'Eugene Pitt and the Jive Five'.
+It was credited to "Eugene Pitt and the Jive Five".

 Pitt, as one of the founding members with Artie and Danny Loria, was active performing and recording with The Doo Wop All Stars between 1990 and 2006.
 The group recorded a tribute song to the September 11 attacks victims and heroes, named "We Will Never Fall".
 It was a Jive Five release in 2001 that was credited to the group "Voices for America".

 In June 2010, the group consisted of the then 72-year-old Eugene Pitt, first tenor Frank Pitt, second tenor Casey Spencer, baritone Beatrice Best, and bass Herbert Pitt.